GeekTrainer/learn-vue/m02-attribute-binding/includes/2-display-image-with-attribute-binding.md

 ![Screenshot showing the same HTML page displayed previously, with a new asteroid image displayed on the left side of the page.](../media/selected-product-changed-to-asteroid.png)

-## Use Shorthand for Attribute Binding
+## Use shorthand for attribute binding

 Vue allows you to use shorthand syntax for v-bind.
 It essentially allows you to simply use the colon (:) by itself in front of an attribute, which means it is not necessary to include the text `v-bind` within the attribute binding.
 The result is that the following HTML syntax works just as well as the full v-bind syntax shown above.